nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 }
 ```

-If you want full control of your styling, you can disable the build-in stylesheet in `site.yaml`
+To disable the built-in stylesheet for full control over your styles, set this in `site.yaml`:

 ```yaml
 syntax_highlight: false
 ```

+Then, add your own stylesheet with the variables and elements described below.

 ### CSS variables and HTML elements
-Here's a list of all CSS variables and the associative HTML elements on a syntax block:
+Below is a list of all CSS variables with the associated HTML elements for styling syntax blocks:

 [table.syntax-table]
   CSS variable     | Default value    | HTML tag | Description